humhub/humhub/protected/humhub/docs/guide/developer/testing.md

 Testing in Humhub/Yii extends the paradigm of unit testing by functional and acceptance tests.

-**Acceptance tests** simulate actual users actions on a browser.
-Therefore acceptance tests are the most bulletproof way to make sure your code works as expected.
-By means of acceptance tests you do not only test your backend code but also your javascript frontend potentially on different browsers.
-The downside of acceptance tests is the long execution time, and a more complex implementation.
+**Acceptance tests** simulate actual user actions on a browser.
+By means of acceptance tests you can test your backend code as well as your javascript frontend, potentially on different browsers.
+The downside of acceptance tests is the longer execution time, and a more complex implementation.
 Implement acceptance tests for general UI tests, ideally access all views and test Javascript based views.

-**Functional tests** are similar to acceptance tests, with the difference that functional tests are not operated on an actual browser and do not execute any javascript.
-Functional tests allow easy testing of customized http requests and also allow direct access of application logic.
-This can be handy if you require some sort of state for your tests like specific settings etc.
+**Functional tests** are similar to acceptance tests, with the difference that functional tests do not run on an actual browser and do not execute any javascript.
+Functional tests allow easy testing of customized HTTP requests, forms and also allow direct access of application logic as database or the `Yii` application object.
+This can be handy if you require a specific application sate as specific settings for a test.
 Write functional tests in order to test your controllers, forms and controller access for different configurations settings.

-**Unit tests** are ideal for [white box testing](https://en.wikipedia.org/wiki/White-box_testing) and is the quickest way of writing low level tests for specific classes or components.
-Implement unit tests
+**Unit tests** are ideal for [white box testing](https://en.wikipedia.org/wiki/White-box_testing) and is the fastest way of writing low level tests for specific classes or components.
+Implement unit tests for testing single components and classes.

 HumHub uses [Codeception](http://codeception.com/) as testing framework.